 Most coffee shops are happy to serve you in your own reusable cup, and Starbucks, Costa, Pret and Paul all offer discounts to customers bringing their own.
 They will usually serve cakes and pastries into your own bag too.

 Your local supermarket probably sells at least some loose fruit and veg, and quite possibly unpackaged bread rolls, pastries and doughnuts.
 Many supermarkets with cheese counters are happy to serve you in your own container.

 Farmer’s markets sell good food, and they are generally happy to serve you in your own bag.
 Not the cheapest option always, but I love being able to talk to the producers, who are usually passionate about what they do.

 To refill washing up liquid, laundry liquid and cleaning products, Ecover have refill stations at natural foods stores across the country.

 To refill your water bottle on the go, check out the Refill app, to see if there is anywhere near you that is happy for you to pop in with your own bottle.

 Delivered to Your Door

 For cow’s milk and fruit juice in returnable glass bottles, Milk and More deliver across the UK.

-Who Gives a Crap deliver plastic-free toilet paper to your door, produced from recycled paper or bamboo.
+Who Gives a Crap deliver toilet paper to your door, produced from recycled paper or bamboo.
 They promise to be 100% forest-friendly, and to donate 50% profits to toilet-building in regions where people don’t have access to toilets.
 (Alternatively, if you don’t want to import toilet paper from Australia, which is where these are sourced, Ecoleaf is available is many local shops and is sourced entirely from paper waste in the UK).

 Splosh sell refills of cleaning products.